aarongustafson/aaron-gustafson.com/source/_posts/2015-02-06-when-browsers-dont-play-nicely-in-the-open-source-sandbox.markdown

 Passive aggression at its best:

-> `console.log('Google, please make sure your obfuscator does not change class names, so our patch continues working (or stop browser-sniffing as we both use and contribute to Blink!) - love, Opera.');`
+<pre><code class="javascript">console.log('Google, please make sure your obfuscator does not change class names, so our patch continues working (or stop browser-sniffing as we both use and contribute to Blink!) - love, Opera.');</code></pre>